Michmcb/ConfigTextFile/README.md

 # ConfigTextFile
 A .NET library which allows you to load plain-text configuration files.

+## Overview
+There are three different kinds of elements in this config file; Sections, Comments, and Key/Value pairs.
+Sections are denoted by a name and braces.
+Comments are preceded by #.
+Key/Value pairs are delimited with the equals sign, and Values can either be a single string, or an array of strings.

 ## Usage
 The ConfigFile class represents a single loaded file.
 To load one, use the static method TryLoadFile.
 It accepts either a stream, or string and Encoding.
 Once it's loaded, you can either use ConfigFile.GetElement("key") to retrieve parts of the file, or use the IConfiguration interface i.e. ConfigFile.GetSection("key")
-You can also use the ConfigFile.Elements Dictionary, but it's inconvenient for reading collections.
+You can also use the ConfigFile.Elements Dictionary, but it's inconvenient for reading arrays.

 ```csharp
 LoadResult result = ConfigFile.TryLoadFile("MyFile.cfg", Encoding.UTF8);